Palace of Aachen: Palace history after Charlemagne

 Charlemagne was buried in the chapel in 814.
 His son and successor, Emperor Louis the Pious, used the palace of Aachen without making it his exclusive residence.
 He used to stay there from winter until Easter.
-Several important Councils were held in Aix in the early 9th century.
+Several important Councils were held in Aachen in the early 9th century.
 Those of 817 and 836 took place in the buildings adjacent to the chapel.
 In 817, Louis the Pious had his elder son Lothair in the presence of the Frankish people.

 Following the Treaty of Verdun in 843, the Carolingian Empire was split into three kingdoms.
 Aachen was then incorporated into Middle Francia.
 Lothair I (840–855) and Lothair II (855–869) lived in the palace.
 When he died, the palace lost its political and cultural significance.
 Lotharingia became a field of rivalry between the kings of West and East Francia.
 It was split several times and finally fell under the control of Germany under Henry I the Fowler (876–936).

 Yet the memory of Charlemagne's Empire remained fresh and became a symbol of German power.
 In the 10th century, Otto I (912–973) was crowned King of Germany in Aachen (936).
 The three-part ceremony took place in several locations within the palace: first in the courtyard (election by the dukes), then in the chapel (handing of the insignia of the Kingdom), finally in the palace (banquet).
 During the ceremony, Otto sat on Charlemagne's throne.
 Afterwards, and until the 16th century, all the German Emperors were crowned firstly in Aachen and then in Rome, which highlights the attachment to Charlemagne's political legacy.
 The Golden Bull of 1356 confirmed that coronations were to take place in the palatine chapel.

 Otto II (955–983) lived in Aachen with his wife Theophanu.
 In the summer of 978 Lothair of France led a raid on Aachen but the Imperial family avoided capture.
 Relating these events, Richer of Reims states the existence of a bronze eagle, the exact location of which is unknown: